gismondichris/gismondichris.github.io/_projects/database_updates.md

 missing tables, and missing public synonymns.
 I would then write SQL scripts to fix the problems.

-Because of our IT strucutre, I was not allowed to directly edit the database.
+Because of our IT structure, I was not allowed to directly edit the database.
-So I would coordinate with the vendor to confirm that my scripts were correct, and then submit them to IT for completion.
+So I would coordinate with the vendor to confirm that my scripts were correct, and then submit them to IT.